integration-os/connections/catalog/destinations/shopify/docs/connect.md

 Shopify is an all-in-one e-commerce platform that enables individuals and businesses to easily create and manage their own online stores.
 ### Create a Shopify Developer Application + Access Key
-To enable Buildable to connect to your Shopify instance, you need to create a developer application.
+To enable Event to connect to your Shopify instance, you need to create a developer application.

 You can generate a developer application as follows:
 1. Log in to your Shopify admin panel.